raktimbaruahrankpilot-dotcom/Projects-Front-End-/README.md

 Here Are Some of My Frontend Projects
-Sneaker Store is Respnsive but the other two are not
+Sneaker Store is Responsive but the other two are not